Welcome to aboutboxing.net, a website dedicated to providing fight fans with exclusive features and interviews from the boxing world.

 Clinton Woods Autobiography written with Mark Turley is on sale later this year.

-“This picture makes me wonder, what went through his mind,” she solemnly admits.
+“This picture makes me wonder, what went through his mind,” she admits solemnly.

 This was the final fight of Gerald McClellan’s boxing career.